nb-bu/TutorialsForTeaching/BayesianCognitiveModeling/bayesian_cognitive_modeling.md

 formulae are repeated (more or less): One section for pure Gain problems, one for pure Loss problems, and one for Mixed problem.
-The reason for this is that you may have different parameters for the different domains: for example, $`\lambda`$ is only reflected in the value function formula in the loss domain:
+The reason for this is that you may have different parameters for the different domains: for example, $\lambda$ is only reflected in the value function formula in the loss domain:

     v.hA[i,j] <- lambda[j]*(-1) * pow((-1*hA[i]),alpha[j])
     v.lA[i,j] <- lambda[j]*(-1) * pow((-1*lA[i]),alpha[j])